26 Awesome Uses for a Raspberry Pi

 Several methods can be used.
 You’ll need to get started by installing the right software: Apache and its associated libraries.
 Or you might install a full LAMP stack, with PHP and MySQL alongside Apache.
 It’s useful if you also set up FTP.

 Once these steps are completed, you can save HTML files into the /www/ directory, and your web server is ready.
-Or you might install some specific web software like WordPress, or its slimline competitor, Ghost.
+Or you might install some specific web software like WordPress.

-To get your website online, using a solution like No-IP.com can get around the lack of a static IP address from your internet provider.
+To get your website online, you’ll need a static IP address from your internet provider.
+If this is too expensive, try No-IP.com

-But there are a few useful things you can do, and rather than utilize an online service to publish these messages, you can use a Python application on your Raspberry Pi.
-As long as your Pi has a permanent connection to the internet, it’s possible to create a Twitter bot.
+But there are a few useful things you can do with a Twitter bot.
+Rather than utilize an online service to publish these messages, you can use a Python application on your Raspberry Pi.
+If your Pi has a permanent connection to the internet, it’s possible to create a Twitter bot.

 You’ll need to register a Twitter app via the Twitter website.
-This enables access to the Twitter API, which the Twython software will interact with.
-All you need to do then is specify the type of content to be tweeted (anything from CPU temperature to a randomly selected “quote of the day”), with a cron job ensuring the bot tweets regularly.
-That’s all there is to it!
+This enables access to the Twitter API, and with some code (Python or Node.js) your bot will be ready.
+All you need to do then is specify the type of content to be tweeted.
+This could be anything from CPU temperature to a randomly selected quote of the day or simply a photo.

 Who is trespassing on your property?
 Who thinks they can break into your room and go through your things?
 And just what are they doing with your toothbrush?!